tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

 routes, simple route redistributions and the use of stub areas and NSSAs (Not so stubby areas).

 ## Lab Overview
-The lab comprises of two Autonomous systems presented as AS1 and AS2.
+The lab comprises of two autonomous systems presented as AS1 and AS2.
 AS1 comprises of two areas , Area 0 & 1 with AS2
 redistributing into AS1 and vice-versa.
 ### AS – Autonomous Systems
 The two AS systems in this lab are discreet/separate routing systems each running its own LSR (Link State Routing) algorithm